ReconCycle/urdf_from_step/README.md

 The examples and manuals are provided [hier](https://github.com/ReconCycle/urdf-from-step-examples).

+Preparation of STEP file is on the example of a simple robot arm described [hier](https://github.com/ReconCycle/urdf-from-step-examples/tree/main/documentation/step_file_creation).

 The prepared step file is turned to the corresponding ROS package containing URDF like this:

 ```bash